elifgungen/aerotrace-turbofan/README.md

 | [`twin/`](./twin/README.md) | Streamlit-based twin apps, scripts, and hybrid outputs | Digital twin and replay workflows |
 | [`figures/`](./figures) | Exported report figures | Visual evidence used in reports |
 | [`docs/`](./docs) | Narrative reports and decision-support notes | Supporting evidence and historical context |

+## Live demo

+AeroTrace is also available as a live web experience for readers who want to inspect the project through an interface before diving into the repository structure.
+The web app turns the repository artifacts into a more direct review flow, making it easier to move from high-level fleet monitoring to engine-level inspection and evidence-oriented analysis.

+The current demo includes an **Ana Sayfa**, **Filo Görünümü**, **Motor Detay**, **3D Twin**, and **Audit & Kanıt** navigation structure, along with a **Jüri Demo** flow for guided walkthroughs.
+This makes the project easier to review not only as a collection of notebooks and outputs, but as an interactive maintenance decision-support experience.

+**Open the live app:** [AeroTrace Web App](https://09webapp.vercel.app)

 ## Main components